ATechnocratis/NativeTreeTabs/README.md

  - Hide unused trees to save space
  - A popup will be show on hover with the collapsed children which are also clickable for faster tab switching
- - Clicking the close button on a collapsed tree parent tab, will close the whole tree
+ - Clicking the close button\middle click on a collapsed tree parent tab, will close the whole tree
  - Option to automatically collapse trees/groups in settings
 </details>
 <details>